 - user (default: accounting), name of the user.
-This user needs proper permission to query the API for the tenant usages. - password (default: None), password of the user. - endpoint (default: None), keystone endpoint to authenticate with. - mapping_file (default: /etc/caso/voms.json).
-File containing the mapping from VOs to local tenants as configured in Keystone-VOMS.
-If you are running cASO on keystone host, it likely is /etc/keystone/voms.json.
-Otherwise, you have to sync this file. - insecure (default: False), wether to check or not the server's certificate.
+This user needs proper permission to query the API for the tenant usages. - password (default: None), password of the user. - endpoint (default: None), keystone endpoint to authenticate with. - mapping\file (default: /etc/caso/voms.json).
+File containing the mapping from VOs to local tenants as configured in Keystone-VOMS, in the form: